RaneemAlrimi/latchingSystem/README.md

 # latchingSystem
 This task is to design a latching system.
-In this circuit we have a single push button which can open and close the load, which is a LED.
+In this circuit we have a single push button which work as an on/off switch.
+I used an LED to do this task.